4hmedhabib/go_mail/README.md

 ## Installation

-To use go_mail in your GoLang project, simply install the package using `go get`:
+To use go_mail in your GoLang project, simply install the package using `go get`:<br>
 `go get -u github.com/4hmedhabib/go_mail`

 # GoLang Package for Sending Emails via SMTP